Book-Byte/book-byte/README.md

 ### 🍴 Fork and Clone the Repo

 First, you need to fork the `book-byte` repo.
 You can do this by clicking the `Fork` button on the top right corner of the repo.
-If you are new to forking, please watch this [YouTube Guide](https://www.youtube.com/watch?v=h8suY-Osn8Q) to get started.

 Once forked, you can clone the repo by clicking the `Clone or Download` button on the top right corner of the forked repo.